jlee380/workout_client/README.md

-# Project Title

-Workout Together
+# Workout Together

-## Getting Started

 This is a personal project to help people to find a workout partner near their workout place.

 ### How it works

-There is a Google map displaying all Goodlife locations in Toronto.
+There is a Google map(Google Maps API) displaying all Goodlife locations(Google Places API) in Toronto.
 Users can register themselves in the locations to appear in a website so that other people can reach out to them.
 [Take a glance](https://imgur.com/a/Jz3yyHH)

 ### Present Features

 * Sign up
-* Login
+* Sign In
 * Finding a partner
+* Google maps with workout locations

 ### Upcoming Features

+* Chatting
-* Chat
+* Adding friends
-*
+* Reviews